 - Finishing the Flap:

-across the final row.
+ch 1andscacross the final row.
 Fasten off and weave in the end. - Attach the Button: Sew a button onto the front of the phone case, right below where the buttonhole on the flap will land.

 Finishing Touches